aberinnj/database/db-operator-with-cicd/1-setup/setup.md

 2. __Compartment OCID__ - Oracle Cloud ID for the compartment to provision lab-related resources in

-    ## How to Retrieve the Compartment OCID
+    ## How to retrieve a pre-existing compartment's OCID

     You may choose to use an existing compartment or create a new one.
 Navigate to Compartments on your OCI Console.

     ![Navigate to Compartments](./images/navigate-to-compartments.png)

-    To use an existing compartment, click on the OCID of the compartment you want to use and click copy.
+    Click on the OCID of the compartment you want to use and click copy.

     ![Copy Compartments OCID](./images/copy-compartment-ocid.png)

+    ## How to create a new compartment

-    To create a new compartment instead, click on the Create Compartment button (emphasized above with dashes) and add the name and description.
+    To create a new compartment instead, click on the `Create Compartment` button (emphasized above with dashes) and add the name and description.
 You will also have to place the compartment either under another compartment of your choice or the Parent Compartment.
 Click on Create Compartment to finalize the creation of the compartment.

     ![Create Compartment](./images/create-compartment.png)

-    Once created, simply find the name of your lab from the list and copy the OCID shown in the 2nd image above.
+    Once created, find the name of your lab from the list and copy the OCID.
+You can find the instructions in the previous dropdown.

 5. __Jenkins Password__ - Enter a password